Newport Beach Spousal Support Lawyers

 Whether you are the individual seeking spousal support or the individual who will likely be providing this support, solutions can be found to settle the matter with the right legal counsel.

 The Newport Beach spousal support attorneys at Bremer Whyte Brown & O’Meara have the family law experience, skills, and resources needed to represent your best interests, whether through negotiation or in court.
-As a highly-rated law firm by our peers, we work toward achieving our clients’ goals through sound legal guidance and performance.
+We work toward achieving our clients’ alimony goals through sound legal guidance and performance.

-There are two types of spousal support in California – temporary and permanent spousal support:
+There are two types of spousal support in California:

-- Temporary Spousal Support – This type of spousal support is paid to the supported spouse during divorce proceedings.
-Temporary spousal support ends when the divorce has been finalized and a permanent spousal support arrangement has been established.
+- Temporary spousal support – This type of spousal support is paid to the supported spouse during divorce proceedings.
+Temporary spousal support ends when the divorce has been finalized.

-- Permanent Spousal Support – This type of spousal support is awarded as part of the divorce proceedings.
-Permanent spousal support starts when the divorce is finalized.
+- Permanent/long-term spousal support – This type of spousal support is awarded as part of the divorce proceedings.
+Long-term spousal support starts when the divorce is finalized.

 - The supported party's marketable skills